Corporate Business Plan (CBP)

 It covers the General Fund Revenue Account, the Housing Revenue Account and the Capital Programme, and includes grant funded projects.
 It also comments on the significant risks facing the Council in the forthcoming years and explains what the Council is doing to reduce those risks.

-Our progress in meeting the agreed Key Issues is monitored by our Overview and Scrutiny Committees at the end of each year financial year.
-The latest report details our end of year progress and key achievements for 2013/14.
+Our progress in meeting the agreed Key Issues is monitored by our Finance and Corporate Resources Committee at the end of each year financial year.
+The latest report details our end of year progress and key achievements for 2012/13.

-The key issues for 2014/15 have now been agreed and set out the council's key plans for the coming year.
+The Key Issues 2013/14 have now been agreed and set out the council's key plans for the coming year.
 These will be monitored carefully during the year.

 Wandsworth Council uses a variety of performance indicators to monitor how well its services are performing in meeting the needs of our service users and to measure their efficiency and value for money.

-Challenging targets are also set for each indicator.
-The council has a policy of striving to ensure that the services we provide perform amongst the best in London, and our targets are set accordingly.
+Challenging three-year targets are also set for each indicator.
+The Council has a policy of striving to ensure that the services we provide perform amongst the best in London, and our targets are set accordingly.

-The 2013/14 results for the Council's topline measures are available to download.
-The tables allow you to easily see which indicators are improving and/or have met their targets and vice versa.
-The indicators and targets for 2014/15 toplines are also available.
+The 2012/13 results for the Council's topline measures are available to download.
+The tables allow you to easily see which indicators are improving and/or have met their 2011/12 targets and vice versa.
+The indicators and targets for the next three years are also shown.